MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 * Resources are added, deleted, or modified
 * Consumption varies

-As a monitoring service provider, your job is to facilitate monitoring solutions that provides value listed in the following order of priority: 1) to the service, 2) to stakeholders, and 3) to the primary consumers.
+As a monitoring service provider, your job is to facilitate monitoring solutions that provide value listed in the following order of priority: 1) to the service, 2) to stakeholders, and 3) to the primary consumers.

 Your value stream needs to consider service observability much earlier and in the following ways: